tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “Is Chloe OK?”

 “She’s fine.
 She’s eating breakfast right now.
 Listen to me.
 My colleague bailed on an energy conference in New York.
 Claims he’s sick.
 I told him now isn’t a good time, but the boss is buying his ‘illness’ story and I’ve got to go in his place.
 I take the train up to New York today and stay overnight.
-I’ll be back afternoon tomorrow.
+I’ll be back afternoon tomorrow.”

 “I really don’t think it’s a good-“